Jumpst3r/microsurf/docs/generators.md

 Cryptographic frameworks expect secrets in various different formats.
 Sometimes they can be directly passed has hexadecimal strings in a command line argument list.
 Sometimes a utility will expect a path to a file containing the secret in a binary format.

-Microsurf is designed to accomodate both cases.
+Microsurf is designed to acomodate both cases.
 Secret generators are classes which produce a specific secret, either to be included directly in a list of command line arguments or to be written to a file.
 The path to the file will then be passed as a command line arguments.

 ## Existing Generators